 (ii) has the power to impose a rate or tax on land.

-(2) The Valuer-General may raise such charges for valuations made under subsection (1) as he considers appropriate.
+(2) The Authority may determine the charge payable to it for a valuation made, or for advice given, under subsection (1) but, in doing so, has to accord with the pricing principles fixed in the Land Information Authority Act 2006 section 16.

 [Section 39 amended by No. 28 of 1993 s.
-5.]
+5; No. 60 of 2006 s.
+179.]

 39A.
-Valuer-General may provide goods and services
+Authority may provide goods and services

-(1) The Valuer-General may provide goods and services derived from or related to his functions —
+(1) Subsection (2) limits the extent to which the Authority may, under the Land Information Authority Act 2006 and otherwise than as authorised by this Act, provide goods and services derived from or related to the performance of the Valuer-General’s functions under this Act (called “valuation related goods and services” in this section).

-(a) to any entity, person, body or authority referred to in section 39(1)(a) or (b); or

-(b) with the approval of the Minister, to any other person.

-(2) The Valuer-General may raise such charges in respect of the provision of goods and services under subsection (1) as he considers appropriate.
+(2) The exception in section 13(2) does not apply to the provision by the Authority of valuation related goods and services.

-(3) In this section —

-“goods and services” does not include copies of, or extracts from, valuation rolls, or other material furnished under section 28(1)(c).

-[Section 39A inserted by No. 77 of 1996 s.
-6.]
+[Section 39A inserted by No. 60 of 2006 s.
+180.]

-40. Financial provision

-(1) All moneys paid to and recovered by the Valuer-General under this Act shall be paid to the Treasurer and shall form part of the general revenue of the State.

-(2) The moneys required for the purposes of this Act shall be paid out of moneys provided by Parliament for those purposes.
+40. Money received by Valuer-General

+The Valuer-General is to pay to the Authority any money paid to the Valuer-General under this Act.

+[Section 40 inserted by No. 60 of 2006 s.
+181.]

 41. Valuation not affected by irregularity

 The validity of a valuation under this Act shall not be affected by reason of any failure to observe any of the provisions of this Act.